-This third edition since 2002 of the Root Cause Analysis Handbook along with its ancillary resources have become the gold standard in root cause analysis (RCA) for both practitioners and students worldwide.
+The Root Cause Analysis Handbook along with its downloadable resources and RCA Map have become the gold standard in root cause analysis (RCA) for both practitioners and students worldwide.

 It offers the unique breadth, depth, and practicality that can only come from six authors with a wellspring of 150+ years of combined consulting experience in the fields of risk/reliability engineering, risk management, incident investigation/root cause analysis, hazard analysis, process safety, environmental safety, loss prevention, asset integrity, and professional/ technical training.